-Check out the hyperlink just below each post where it shows how many people have liked your post and the number of comments you’ve received.
+Check out the hyperlink just below each post, where it shows how many people have liked your post and the number of comments you’ve received.

 When you click on this link, it will open the entire list of people who’ve engaged with your post.
-On the right-hand side, a new menu will pop-up which highlights those people who’ve not yet liked your page.
+On the right-hand side, a new menu will pop-up that highlights those people who’ve not yet liked your page.
 You can quickly invite them from here.

 Why do I think this feature will work?

 People engage more with brands that they are familiar with already.
 If a person has liked your post, there is a high chance that he/she will recognize your brand name and hit the ‘like’ button.
 It is called brand recall, where your target audience recalls your brand and starts engaging more.

 #6.
 Make your Facebook page reflect your business

 Facebook pages are not just great for capturing audience attention and increasing engagement.
 You can customize your Facebook business page according to your business type.
 Recently, Facebook has rolled out this feature to allow businesses to customize their pages.
 It gives you the option to rearrange your page and put the most important information first.

 Go to the ‘edit’ option on your Facebook page.
 You will see a new option as “Templates” that you can edit.

 Your page will be on the Standard template by default.
 Go ahead and edit it, choosing from various layout options like